cyberark/secretless-broker/docs/docs/get_started/deploy_to_kubernetes.md

 You can check that the credential have been propagate by `exec`ing into any one of the application pods and comparing the contents of `/etc/secret/password` against `APPLICATION_DB_NEW_PASSWORD`.

-Run the following command to wait for Kubernetes secrets to propagate to the application pod Secretless sidecar container volume mounts:
+Run the following command to wait for Kubernetes secrets to propagate to the application pod Secretless Broker sidecar container volume mounts:

 ```bash
 function first_pod {